AmitSharmamad/slack-blockify/README.md

 ## Best Practices

--   Using action_id and block_id while composing the messages, is highly recommended.
+-   Using action_id and block_id, while composing the messages, is highly recommended.
 -   Using direct string values while registering an action handler is recommended instead of a RegExp.
 -   Using action values is not recommended.
 -   Using the combination of action_id and block_id, gives high performance and is a good practice to handle interactive actions.